flatiron/restful/README.md

 In many cases, you'll want to expose additional methods on a Resource through the router outside of the included CRUD operations: `create`, `all`, `show`, `update`, `destroy`.

-Restful has built in support for easily exposing arbitrary remote resource methods as `Director` routes.
+Restful has built in support for easily exposing arbitrary remote resource methods.

 Consider the example of a `Creature`.
 We've already defined all the restful CRUD routes, but a Creature also needs to eat!
 Simply create a new method on the `Creature` resource called `feed`.